 The beauty that surrounds you on the island of Oahu is straight from a postcard.
 Stunning jagged mountains, white sand beaches and the purest blue ocean your eyes will ever see.
 Depending on which coast you’re on, the water can be inviting or menacing.
-We were fortunate to take to the inviting waters of the windward coast with Twogood Kayaks for a full day Oahu adventure: a Mokolua Islands kayak tour.
+We were fortunate to take to the inviting waters of the windward coast with Twogood Kayaks (recently renamed to Sun & Salt Adventures) for a full day Oahu adventure: a Mokolua Islands kayak tour.
 The “Mokes” (the abbreviated local name for the offshore islands of Moku Iki and Moku Nui) are small twin islands off of Lanikai Beach, and if you squint on a clear day out there you can see Molokai and Maui next door.

 Twogood Kayaks Mokolua Islands kayak tour